kuzzleio/sdk-jvm/doc/1/controllers/collection/update-specifications/index.md

 ### specifications

-A `ConcurrentHashMap<String, Object>` representing the specifications.
+A `ConcurrentHashMap<String, Any?>` object representing the specifications.

 It must follow the [Specification Structure](/core/2/guides/essentials/data-validation).